How To Balance Productivity And Mental Health

 This article is part of Hive’s Mental Health Week initiative.
 To celebrate World Mental Health Day on October 10th, we’re hosting a panel all about mental health at work to improve mental health awareness.
 To compliment that panel, we’re releasing articles throughout the week about mental health in an effort to open and improve dialogue around mental health.
 Read more of our Mental Health Week content here.

 It’s no secret that long hours, complicated office dynamics, and the other hurdles that come with working in the professional world can be a detriment to mental health.
 Stress, anxiety, depression and other complicating mental health factors affect most individuals in the working world, with 18% suffering from a diagnosed anxiety disorder specifically.
 Of that group, “half said their work responsibilities trigger symptoms of their disorder (53 percent), primarily dealing with problems and meeting deadlines.
 Interpersonal relationships also trigger symptoms,” according to the American Anxiety and Depression Association of America.

 Even if you’ve never been diagnosed with an anxiety disorder, all of us have experienced stress, panic, or the feeling of being overwhelmed at work before.
 These are universal emotions — especially in high-stress environments and intense roles — and they can interfere with our work, disposition and productivity in the office.

-Obviously, it’s totally normal to be stressed out, and to have that stress affect your work.
+Obviously, it’s totally normal if you are stressed out, and to have that stress affect your work performance.
 Sometimes it can even impact your work positively.
 But more often than not, stress and anxiety are detrimental to our productivity.
 And when you’re in an office environment, or working under a boss, that requires you to be “on” 100% of the time, this can be a problem.
 In recent years, we’ve definitely made strides towards understanding mental health as a key component of overall wellbeing, akin to physical health.
 And you wouldn’t make someone with a broken leg come into the office — so why do we have trouble understanding the limitations of someone facing a panic attack or extreme anxiety?